freeradical13/freeradical13.github.io/index.md

 [X-Ray Crystallography][] focuses an X-ray beam through a substance on a detector that creates a 3D structures from the defraction of the X-ray beams by the atoms of the substance.

+### Serial Dilution

+A [serial dilution][] starts with a solution and iteratively dilutes the solution by a constant factor from the previous dilution to create a logarithmically decreasing concentration of the original solution.
+For example, if the starting solution is some amount of something per XmL (e.g. 500,000 cells / mL in 100mL), and the dilution factor is 10, then the second solution should be 50,000 cells / mL in 100mL, the third solution should be 5,000 cells / mL in 100mL, and so on.
+To achieve this, each subsequent solution starts with (X - X/10) base solution (e.g. water, media, etc.) with nothing in it.
+For example, the second solution starts with (100mL - 10mL) = 90mL of base solution.
+Then, X/10 of the first solution is withdrawn and placed into the second solution.
+For example, 10mL of the first solution is taken and put into the second solution.
+Before every transfer, the source solution should be mixed (e.g. by pipetting up and down).
+Next, 10mL of the second solution is put into the third solution, and so on.

 ### Microscopes

 [Magnification][] is the process of increasing the apparent size of something such as by focusing through the use of [optics][] by using a lens to bend light rays and focus them on a [focal point][] thus enlarging an image.